danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

 t = \frac{(\overline{x_1} - \overline{x_2})}{\sqrt{\frac{\sigma_1^2}{n_1} + \frac{\sigma_2^2}{n_2}}} = \frac{(3.838073 - 5.455809)}{\sqrt{\frac{1.343565^2}{30} + \frac{1.69711^2}{30}}} = -4.093524
 $$

-It's a bit too complex to describe in a sentence, but the definitions are perhaps familiar: $\overline{x}$ for group means, *σ* for group standard deviations, and *n* for group size.
+It's a bit too complex to describe in a sentence, but the definitions are perhaps familiar: $\overline{x}$ for group means, $a$ for group standard deviations, and $n$ for group size.
 I find that the simplest way to implement this in R is by first separating the groups and then adding them in the formula.

 ``` r
 g1 <- data |>